Blog / What is the olfactive pyramid

 While the olfactive pyramid is a key way to visualize the structure, each fragrance has its own shape.
 Most fragrances are built around one or two main accords, each accord being a combination of several raw materials, typically five to twelve.

-This accord gives a personality to the fragrance and determines to what fragrance family acomposition belongs.
+This accord gives a personality to the fragrance and determines to what fragrance family a composition belongs.

 Some of the most famous accords in perfumery borrow from the various olfactive families.
-Using such accords in compositions allows perfumers to give a distinctive, recognisable signature to fragrances.
+Using such accords in compositions allows perfumers to give a distinctive, recognizable signature to fragrances.
 Here are four examples of accords used by our perfumes.

 • Cologne: a fresh and invigorating blend of citrus, camphorous and orange blossom notes